f20230093/challenge3-nahara2090/Challenge-1/README.md

 # Challenge 1: Image Repair + Style Transformation

-This folder contains my submission for Challenge 1.
+This project demonstrates image degradation, image reconstruction, and style transformation using a small flower dataset.

-## Files included
+## Dataset
+A small subset of 30 flower images was used:
+- 10 daisy
-- challenge1_image_repair.ipynb
+- 10 rose
-- output images
+- 10 sunflower
-- explanation of the workflow

-## Summary
+## Workflow
-For this challenge, I used a small flower image dataset consisting of 30 images from three classes: daisy, rose, and sunflower.

-The workflow included:
-1. image loading and preprocessing
+1. Load and resize images
-2. image degradation using Gaussian blur and Gaussian noise
+2. Apply degradation using Gaussian blur and Gaussian noise
-3. image reconstruction using a convolutional autoencoder
+3. Train a convolutional autoencoder to reconstruct the original images
-4. style transformation using a cartoon effect
+4. Apply a cartoon style transformation to the repaired outputs

+## Outputs
+- Degraded input images
+- Repaired images
+- Stylized images

+## Tools Used
+- Python
+- OpenCV
+- TensorFlow / Keras
+- Google Colab